-One option, though a risky one, could be to send Bitcoins.
+One option, though a risky one, is to send Bitcoins.
 This electronic currency is accepted for use in Iran and can be converted into Iranian Rial.
-Bitcoin does not have any central monetary authority and it is based on a peer-to-peer computer network.
+Bitcoin does not have any central monetary authority and is based on a peer-to-peer computer network.
 You can send Bitcoins to other users across the Internet if you have the appropriate software installed, but there are also several exchanges that allow you to trade it for regular currency.

 However, the legal implications of sending Bitcoins to Iran are unclear.
 Once again, the last thing you want to do is get yourself in trouble with the authorities, so obtaining legal advice or an advisory from the Office of Foreign Assets Control is essential before going any further.

-If you’re in doubt as to whether you can send money to a sanctioned country, always assume that transferring funds from the UK to a sanctioned nation is illegal unless a lawyer tells you otherwise.
+If in doubt as to whether you can send money to a sanctioned country, always assume that transferring funds from the UK to a sanctioned nation is illegal unless a lawyer tells you otherwise.

 Ask an Expert